paulomartins01/code-architect-ai/README.md

 ## 🤖 Example Agent Queries

+### For React Native / React / Vue Projects:

 - "What's our current architecture structure?"
 - "How is navigation implemented?"
 - "Suggest improvements for state management"
 - "Review the authentication flow"
 - "What patterns are being used?"
+- "Show me all API calls and their error handling"
+- "List all React hooks used in the project"

+### For Python / Django / Flask Projects:

+- "What's the database schema structure?"
+- "Review the authentication and authorization flow"
+- "Show me all API endpoints and their permissions"
+- "What design patterns are used?"
+- "How is error handling implemented?"
+- "List all models and their relationships"

+### For Java / Spring Boot Projects:

+- "What's the application architecture?"
+- "Review the dependency injection configuration"
+- "Show me all REST endpoints"
+- "What design patterns are implemented?"
+- "How is exception handling done?"
+- "List all services and their dependencies"

+### For Any Project Type:

+- "What's the overall code quality?"
+- "Identify potential security issues"
+- "Suggest architectural improvements"
+- "Find code duplication and suggest refactoring"
+- "What are the main dependencies between modules?"

 ## 📊 Output Files